Specialized Agents

 • Content and structure search (ripgrep-based)

-• Optional bash tools for complex operations
+• Optional shell tools for complex operations

 • Security: Command validation, blocked dangerous patterns, timeouts